 The Navier-Stokes equations describe the basic phenomena of mass and momentum transport.
 These equations can also be used for turbulent flow simulations, although that requires a large number of elements to capture all the dynamics of the flow.
 An alternative is to consider the averaged equations, resulting in a hierarchy of equations and statistical unknowns.
-These unknown terms are modeled by so-called closure relations of which the eddy viscosity approach is the most common one.
-The Heat Transfer Module includes two such closure schemes: $k \cdot \varepsilon$ and $k \cdot \omega$ .
+These unknown terms are modeled by equations known as closure relations, of which the eddy viscosity approach is the most common one.
+The Heat Transfer Module includes two such closure schemes: $k-\varepsilon$ and $k-\omega$.

-Because the k- $\varepsilon$ Turbulence Model application mode and the k- $\omega$ Turbulence Model application mode depend on the same fundamental principles, this section describes both.
+Because the k-ε Turbulence Model application mode and the k-ω Turbulence Model application mode depend on the same fundamental principles, this section describes both.